AndreyChurkin/IntradayPowerAnalytics/trading/simple_examples/README.md

 <p align="center">
   <img src="plt_action_analysis_example.png"/>
 </p>
-It can be seen that Gurobi find the optimal trading decisions that maximise the total profit at the last step of the trading session.
+It can be seen that Gurobi finds the optimal trading decisions that maximise the total profit at the last step of the trading session.
 This is a useful (yet unrealistic) benchmark.
 The RL agent does not see prices for all steps, i.e., it is myopic and observes only the prices at the current step.
 Nevertheless, it performs quite well (even better than the heuristic trading rule).

 The RL agent's performance can be evaluated across multiple runs in `random_price_market_performance_evaluation.py`.
 The following figure visualises the overall trading performance of the agent and Gurobi, where the areas display the min-max range of profits and the lines show the mean values: